Core Mechanism

 Not Just Alive or Dead

 Aliveness isn't a binary switch.
-Societies (and entities within them) have energy states — like a body that can be awake, resting, or dormant.
-The web4 spec defines concrete triggers for each transition:
+Societies (and entities within them) have energy states — like a body that can be awake, resting, or dormant:

 Active